twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 JWT has some more headaches associated with it, and is much easier to implement incorrectly.
 That is:

-- They should be stored via `HttpOnly` cookies, not `localStorage` or `sessionStorage` (since 3rd party scripts can get compromised + steal these resources)
+- They should be stored via `HttpOnly` cookies, not `localStorage` or `sessionStorage` (since third party scripts can get compromised + steal these resources)
 - Refresh tokens are intended as long-lived but access tokens are short-lived + need regular regeneration, leading to app complexity
 - JWT cannot be easily invalidated
 - If any metadata is stored in the JWT, then it can also go out of date (since not invalidated)